Alaska Diminished Value Claims

-In Alaska, a vehicle that has been involved in a not at fault accident may be worth less even after repairs are completed.
-When another driver is responsible, Alaska law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of a property damage claim.
+In Alaska, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
+When another driver is responsible for the accident, Alaska law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+An Alaska diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+Alaska is considered a diminished value state, meaning this right is recognized under state law.

 Save Time